ringosham/ToggleSneak/README.md

 ## License

 This mod is licensed under MIT.
-Copyright owner goes to u/ScrobDobbins.
+Copyright goes to u/ScrobDobbins, Ringosham, and its contributors.